[Self-Test] ADHD Symptoms in Women and Girls

 Too many women grew up being called lazy, spacey, or dumb because their symptoms of ADHD were ignored or mislabeled as hormones or anxiety.
-Take this self-test to see if you exhibit common symptoms of women with ADHD.
+Take this self-test to see if you exhibit the symptoms of ADD most common in women and girls.
 Then share the results with your doctor to seek a diagnosis.

 This comes as a surprise to many women who assume that ADHD is a diagnosis for hyper little boys.
 Indeed, it is not.
 According to the 5th edition of The Diagnostic and Statistical Manual of Mental Disorders, ADHD symptoms may fall into three categories: predominantly hyperactive, predominantly inattentive, and combined type.
 Inattentive ADHD symptoms are still often misunderstood and misdiagnosed by medical professionals who mistake them for stress, anxiety, or another related condition.
 Inattentive ADHD is also more common in girls and women than it is in boys and men.